rnaufal/markets-api/README.md

 # Clone the repository
 $ git clone git@github.com:rnaufal/markets-api.git

-# Build the application, run unit and integrated tests, build and start the application and MongoDB containers
+# Build the application, run unit and integration tests, build and start the application and MongoDB containers
 $ make run
 ```